harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 .. tip::

     For all projects, you may commit and push your changes at your leisure.
 Commit your changes to the submission branch and push using ``git push origin submission``.
 Once pushed, open a Pull Request for your branch.
-Travis builds should trigger on new commits pushed to open PRs.
-You can view remote builds on the Travis_ website.
+Github Actions builds should trigger on new commits pushed to open PRs.

 Introduction
 ------------